HenrikBengtsson/shellcheck-repl/README.md

 [![shellcheck](https://github.com/HenrikBengtsson/shellcheck-repl/actions/workflows/shellcheck.yml/badge.svg)](https://github.com/HenrikBengtsson/shellcheck-repl/actions/workflows/shellcheck.yml)

-# Shellcheck REPL: Validation of Shell Commands Before Evaluation
+# ShellCheck REPL: Validation of Shell Commands Before Evaluation

 [ShellCheck] is a great tool for validating your Unix shell scripts.
 It will parse the scripts and warn about mistakes, errors, and potential problems.
 This tool - **shellcheck-repl** - brings ShellCheck validation to the [Bash] read-eval-print loop (REPL), i.e. the [Bash] prompt.
 Getting this type of validation and feedback at the prompt lowers the risk of damaging mistakes and will help you become a better Bash user and developer.